lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 will inspect the feature and sample names to identify how to combine the data.
-As we want our replicates to be combined along the columns (same proteins, different sets of fractions), we need to assure that the respective sample names differ.
+As we want our replicates to be combined along the columns (same proteins, different sets of fractions), we need to assure that the respective sample names differ so they can be identified from one another.
+The function `updateSampleNames` can be used do this.

 ```r